Published on September 12th, 2016 | by Ruben0

 The English Whisky Company was started by the Nelstrop family in Norfolk, moving forward from a 600 year old tradition of growing and processing grains.
 In 2006 the distillery, named St. George’s distillery, was the first to be built in England for over 120 years.
 Each of their whiskies is bottled as a numbered ‘chapter’, so you can read the evolution of their spirits as a book.

 Some of their single malt whisky is matured in Pedro Ximénez sherry casks that are produced and seasoned with sherry in Spain and then shipped to England.
 To withstand temperatures differences and prevent the casks from drying out, they are filled with a couple of litres of sherry while being shipped.
 The distillery decided it was too nice to be wasted, so they kept the PX aside, added some of their single malt and left it in the casks for a while to settle.
 The resulting liquid is some kind of double-fortified wine if you like.
 An interesting idea.

 I’m trying the 2012 bottling which I bought some time ago.
-It says St. George’s Pedro Ximénez on the label, but new releases say Nelstrop’s Pedro Ximénez.
-Some editions seem to have a higher strength than others (usually between 19 and 21%).
+It says St. George’s Pedro Ximénez on the label, but later releases said Nelstrop’s Pedro Ximénez and now it’s named The Norfolk PX.

 St. George’s Pedro Ximénez (19%, St. George’s distillery, 2012)